These awards celebrate actors’ outstanding artistic achievement from a musical theatre production. Evaluated on vocals, dance and acting skills…

 Each May, high school musical stars from across Michigan are professionally judged in their local productions for the opportunity to compete on the Wharton Center Cobb Great Hall stage.
 At stake?
 A chance to head to Broadway.

-Named for Broadway star and Tony winner Sutton Foster, the Ovation Awards recognize individual artistry in vocal, dance, and acting performances for both a male and female lead in a high school musical theater production.
+Named for Broadway star and Tony winner Sutton Foster, these awards recognize individual artistry in vocal, dance, and acting performances for both a male and female lead in a high school musical theater production.
 It also honors the commitment of Michigan teachers and schools to excellence in performing arts education.

 How it works

-To be considered to compete in the Ovation Awards, schools must nominate their fall and/or spring qualifying musical theater productions.
+To be considered to compete, schools must nominate their fall and/or spring qualifying musical theater productions.

 There is a $275 fee per nominated musical production, and the deadline for applications is January 13, 2020.